geoserver/geoserver/doc/en/user/source/configuration/service-metadata/index.rst

 Service Metadata
 ----------------

-Open Web Services (WCS, WFS, WMS, and WPS) use common metadata definitions to describe the service offered and indiate any restrictions on use.
+Open Web Services (WCS, WFS, WMS, and WPS) use common metadata definitions to describe the service offered and indicate any restrictions on use.

 .. figure:: img/service_metadata.png